 Although the space that is produced and reproduced is based on consensus, it contains a considerable amount of purely repressive aspects, in the policing sense of the term.
 Control regulates movement in every way.
-Raw materials and men, ideas and macovered, moving from one place to another, we lose sight of our relationship with things, nature, the world.
+Raw materials and men, ideas and machines, money and desires.
+Everything is coordinated because everything has been preventively homogenised.
+Differences are no more than that, they are not radical diversities.
+They have been reduced to the rank of appearances and in this new capacity are praised to the heavens as the reign of freedom.